MaeFlaherty/Obsidian-Vault/Series and Sequences.md

 ## Limits of a Sequence
 The Limit of a sequence is the limit of the function(general term) that defines that sequence.
 However, because a sequence is only defined for integers, it really only makes sense to take the limit of a sequence as $n\to\infty$

 The Normal Limit Theorems all apply when taking the limit of a sequence.
-This is because we can map sequences onto their respective functions that are defined for all numbers, not just inter
+This is because we can map sequences onto their respective functions that are defined for all numbers, not just integers.
+If one converges, than the other converges.

 **Theorem 1.1.** Suppose that the sequences $\{a_n\}$ and $\{b_n\}$ converge to limits $L_1$and $L_2$, respectively, and _c_ is a constant.
 Then: